Smaller Sizes of

 East Midlands Region, includes:

 Derbyshire, Nottinghamshire, Leicestershire (including Rutland), Lincolnshire and Northamptonshire.
-Locations listed so far include: Buxton, Derby, Ilkeston, Lincoln, Loughborough, Northampton, Nottingham, Skegness, Spalding
+Locations listed so far include: Buxton, Derby, Ilkeston, Leicester, Lincoln, Loughborough, Northampton, Nottingham, Skegness, Spalding

 Address: 39 Spring Gardens, Buxton

 References: The following advertisement appeared in the British Journal of Photography 13 April 1906 p.ii "Stamp photos.
 Wanted young man operator etc, must be used to large quantities.
 Refs etc to Manager, 39 Spring Gardens , Buxton".

 Possible practitioner: Currently not known - WINFIELD or HARDY